hashicorp/consul/plugin/hosts/README.md

 plugin only supports A, AAAA, and PTR records.
 The hosts plugin can be used with readily available hosts files that block access to advertising servers.

+The plugin reloads the content of the hosts file every 5 seconds.
+Upon reload, CoreDNS will use the new definitions.
+Should the file be deleted, any inlined content will continue to be served.
+When the file is restored, it will then again be used.

 This plugin can only be used once per Server Block.

 ## The hosts file